Update: ‘LFP battery’ section added.

-In addition to the widely reported EVs derived from its global top-selling models like the BMW 3 Series, BMW X1, and BMW 5 Series, BMW Group has planned electric cars which it has managed to keep off the radar.
+In addition to the widely reported EVs derived from its global top-selling models like the BMW 3 Series (BMW i3 sedan), BMW X1 (BMW iX1), BMW 7 Series (BMW i7), and the BMW 5 Series (BMW i5), BMW Group has planned electric cars which it has managed to keep off the radar.
 Two of such unannounced, secretive EV projects are BMW i1 and BMW i2, coming from the British media.

-According to a new report from CAR magazine, a BMW i1 entry-level EV was almost given the green signal for production a year ago.
-Nine months later, though, the company is at crossroads about choosing its platform.
+According to a report from CAR magazine, a BMW i1 entry-level EV was almost given the green signal for production in 2020.
+Last year though, the company was at crossroads about choosing its platform.
 The British publication didn’t say if the i1 would be a 1 Series successor and thus a compact car, or something smaller.

-Initially, the i1 could have been built on the same platform co-developed with Great Wall Motors, underpinning a new 3.5-metre-long MINI city car rumoured to be called MINI Minor.
-Now, the Die Neue Klasse platform presents a proper in-house alternative.
+Initially, the i1 could have been built on the same platform co-developed with Great Wall Motors.
+Now, the Neue Klasse platform presents an in-house alternative.
 Whether this new platform will be usable for city cars initially isn’t known.
-The first Neue Klasse platform model will debut in concept form as the BMW i Vision Circular at IAA 2021 and arrive in the first markets in 2025.
-German compatriot Daimler is developing its Smart city models on Geely’s Sustainable Experience Architecture debuted on the Zeekr 001.
+The debut Neue Klasse platform model (next-gen 3 Series/X3) will arrive in the first markets in 2025.
+German compatriot Daimler is developing its Smart city models on Geely’s Sustainable Experience Architecture that currently underpins the Zeekr 001.

-Industrial designer Giorgi Tedoradze has rendered a BMW i1, presenting it as a three-door urban car.
+Industrial designer Giorgi Tedoradze has rendered a BMW i1 (set as the story’s featured image), presenting it as a three-door urban car.
 The dimensions hint at A-segment positioning, although with a dedicated EV platform, the interior has to be bigger than that of a traditional city car.
 The large, vertical kidney grille makes the car brawny, and along with the sleek and sharp headlamps, it provides it an aggressive styling at the front.
 The low and short hood, extremely rakish windshield, short overhangs, big five-twin-spoke alloy wheels, low-profile tyres, two-tone paint scheme, and contrast colour stripes give a sporty appearance to the rendered i1.

-Any news on the BMW i2 is to be taken with a pinch of salt, as CAR magazine calls it “the unlikely one.”
-There are mixed views about this model, with some saying it’s nothing more than an idea, while others, confident about its conception.
+There are mixed views about the BMW i2 model, with some saying it’s nothing more than an idea, while others, confident about its conception.
 The believers see it as a pure electric long-wheelbase 2 Series Gran Coupe designed for China.
 However, if an i2 is indeed planned, a crossover shape would make more sense in terms of volumes.

-One exciting speculation about the BMW i2 is that it would be a pure electric variant of the next-gen BMW 2 Series two-door model.
+One exciting speculation about the BMW i2 is that it would be a pure electric variant of the new BMW 2 Series two-door model.
 Reports, including a piece from Autocar, say that the two-door model will come in only a coupe version (codename: G42).
-However, other available evidence suggests that a Convertible version could also be a part of the range as an EV.
+However, other available evidence suggests that a Convertible would be a part of the range as an EV.

 BMW’s CEO ‘teases’ an electric convertible